Menu Close

 Decision making unit (DMU)

-Business decisions are usually taken collectively.
+This article aims to explore the concept of decision making unit (DMU) in detail.
+It goes without saying that business decisions are usually taken collectively.
 A number of people may be involved in the decision-making process and not necessarily, everyone will have the same power.
 Someone is the most influential, whereas someone is the least.
 This piece of information is very useful from a supplier’s point of view.

-B2B Decision making unit
+B2B decision making unit (DMU)

 Initiators